The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 The 1949 revision — tape took priority

-In April 1949, the NAB standard was revised.
-However, the disc recording curves were carried over unchanged from 1942.
+And in this revision, the disc recording curves were carried over unchanged from 1942.

 There were two reasons.